Home - Appetizers - Marinated Mushrooms with Garlic and Fresh Herbs

 Ingredients for making marinated mushrooms arranged on a surface, including button mushrooms in a wooden bowl, a head of garlic, lemon wedge, and bowls of vinegar and olive oil.

-• Mushrooms: I recommend using white cultivated button mushrooms that are available in any supermarket — they’re sometimes labeled “champignon.”
+• Mushrooms: I recommend using white button mushrooms that are available in any supermarket — they’re sometimes labeled “champignon.”
+Look for ones that are roughly uniform in size (1 to 1½ inches across) so they cook evenly; halve or quarter anything larger.
 This type of mushroom has a dense, snappy texture that won’t become mushy in the olive oil and vinegar marinade.
 Small brown cremini mushrooms can also be marinated.

-• Fun fact: Supermarket mushrooms are grown in a sterile medium and don’t really need to be rinsed or washed to be cleaned.
-In fact, they’re almost like little sponges, which is why I never soak them in water or get them wet.
+• Supermarket mushrooms are grown in a sterile medium and don’t really need to be rinsed or washed to be cleaned.
+They’re almost like little sponges, which is why I never soak them in water or get them wet.

 Marinated mushrooms in olive oil and vinegar on a small serving plate, with a spoon on the side, herb sprigs, and lemon wedge in the background.